-The meat is dried for food for human consumption as well for human consumption as well as for the dogs.
+The meat is dried for food for human consumption as well as for the dogs.
 The teeth and bones are saved for arts and crafts work.
 The ivory teeth are made into handles, beads and many useful articles.
 The bones are made into net sinkers.
-The ivory illegates the consumption of the same are made into net sinkers.
-The jaw oil is also rendered; it is used as an abrasive agent such as of as an abusive agent such as of rancid seal pokes.
+The jaw oil is also rendered; it is used as an abrasive agent such as of

 It is a very strong cleansing agent for wooden implements, and is used also during our present generation to clean the rusty traps and seal runners.
-Natives use the jaw oil to clean the guns with absorbant cloth and rod.
+Natives use the jaw oil to clean the guns with absorbant cloth and rod an animal is somewhat like a human being.
+They think the blood of the whale resembles human blood color and content properties.

-The Eskimos do not render the whale oil for eating purposes.
-Except, the Aleuts prefer whale oil over seal oil.
-The primitive off over seaf on.
-The printing Eskimo is not permitted to use it as a dip.
+The Eskimos do not render the whale oil for eating purposes Except, the Aleuts prefer whale oil over seal oil.
+The primitive Eskimo is not permitted to use it as a dip.
 They feel it is too strong to digest and that it may cause a tubercular person to shorten his life.